johannalouise/repobepo/README.md

 ### Uninstall a Github App or Action

 During the making of this tutorial, we have tried to install and uninstall different types of GitHub apps and actions.
-There are mainly two different approaches to make to uninstall an app or action from the GitHub marketplace.
+There are mainly two different approaches to make to uninstall an app or action from the GitHub Marketplace.
 Most of the time, the GitHub apps or actions require at least one of them.
 However, they might have individual steps that you need to to do be able to uninstall the app or action properly.
 In this tutorial, we will only give you an overview of these two types of approaches.

 ##### Configure Integrations

-The first approach is mostly used for those apps that you needed to set up a plan for when you installed it from the GitHub marketplace.
+The first approach is mostly used for those apps that you needed to set up a plan for when you installed it from the GitHub Marketplace.
 To demonstrate this approach, we will uninstall the app [Imgbot](https://github.com/marketplace/imgbot) that we have installed for this repository earlier.

 In the settings of your repository, you will find an option called Integrations.